 Activities at fixed times

 There may be some activities scheduled at a fixed time, such as online meetings with your tutor or assessments with deadlines.
 But otherwise, you can access and work through each course at your convenience.

-Hours for 30-credit projects and placements
+Hours for 30-credit projects and case studies

 When you study with us, you can expect a first-class support structure so that you’re never alone in your studies.

 But learning online does mean you have to motivate yourself and manage your own time.

 Your most important commitment to your course will be time – the time to work through, reflect on and understand your teaching materials.

 Before you start a course that involves a high degree of independent study, we recommend looking at the time you will be able to devote to your course each week: